poxlox/sEMG_Gestures/README.md

 There are multiple approaches to viewing this project.

-- Examining the efficacy of a universal model of human gesture data per this bracelet.
+- Examining the efficacy of a universal model of human gesture data per this bracelet
 - Testing the viability of a training period prior to each user's personal use
 - Looking for extractable parameters within the signal data and exploring their attributes

 DATA SOURCE: https://archive.ics.uci.edu/ml/datasets/EMG+data+for+gestures \
 Structure of data: 36 participants, 2 sessions each, 6 gestures, 2 gesture periods for each gesture in a session\

+## Sections
+1 - Settled Features after testing7
+2 - Best Tested Models
+3 - Raw data section
+4 - Feature Integrity section

-#### Settled Features after testing:
+#### (1) Settled Features after testing:
 - sampling window: ~100ms
 - pseudo-magnitude: Maxval-Minval per channel (most accuracy found here)
 - Frequency: Estimation using Welch Power Spectral Density